 2. Arms – Since your arms hold the bar, this strengthens your forearms and grip.
 During a deadlift, your triceps and biceps don’t bend but they work isometrically to hold your body in proper form.

-3. Abs – Your obliques and muscles contract to support your lower back during a conventional deadlift.
+3. Abs – Your obliques and other abdominal muscles contract to support your lower back during a conventional deadlift.
 The heavier your deadlifts are, the more muscular and stronger you become.
 As long as you also maintain a proper diet or eat right, your abdominal muscles will show.

-5. Back – Doing a barbell deadlift can help you build a thicker back.
+5. Back – Doing a barbell deadlift helps you build a thicker back.
 This is because your back muscles contract to keep the spine neutral.
 Moreover, your lats (latissimus dorsi muscles or the V-shaped muscles that connect the arms to the vertebral column), keep the weight close to your body.

 Pros and Cons of Barbell Rows and Deadlift